Stability and dynamics across magnetic phases of vortex-bright type excitations in spinor Bose-Einstein condensates: Embedding nonlinear excitations in the spinor system

+In the above expression $\lambda \equiv -i\Omega$ and $M_j$ (with $j=1,\ldots,9$) are $2\times 2$ matrices whose explicit form is provided in Appendix~\ref{sec:appendix1}.
+The resulting eigenvalue problem of Eq.~(\ref{eigprob}) is subsequently solved numerically.
+Note that in 2D spinor condensates BdG analysis of vortical configurations bearing also a bright soliton component is still elusive and only partial results to that effect are available, to the best of our knowledge.

-On the dynamical side, in order to study alterations of the stationary states existing in a specific phase when crossing a phase boundary~\cite{kiehn2019spontaneous}, a quench of the quadratic Zeeman energy shift is applied.
-The quench is performed from an initial $q \equiv q_i$ to a postquench value $q \equiv q_{f}$ in a way that assures penetration to a different phase.
+On the dynamical side, in order to study alterations of the stationary states existing in a specific phase when crossing a phase boundary~\cite{kiehn2019spontaneous}, a quench of the QZ energy shift is applied.
+The quench is performed from an initial (pre-quench) $q \equiv q_i$ to a final (post-quench) value $q \equiv q_{f}$ in a way that assures penetration to a different phase.
 To seed population transfer in the quench dynamics, the commutator of the total spin operator with the Hamiltonian has to be nonzero and we achieve this by including dissipation into the system.
-Such dissipation, that can naturally arise in current BEC experiments when a non-negligible thermal gas component is present in the system, in which case dissipation can be added phenomenologically into Eqs.~(\ref{psi_plus})-(\ref{psi_minus}) leading to the so-called dissipative GPE model that is then solved numerically~\cite{yan2014exploring,katsimiga2021phase}.
+Such dissipation, can naturally arise in BEC experiments when a non-negligible thermal gas component is present in the system.
+Furthermore, in the large particle limit that we operate it is expected, in line with recent spin-1 BEC experiments~\cite{chai2021magnetic,lannig2020collisions,chai2020magnetic,bersano2018three}, that quantum fluctuations are suppressed.
 For the dynamical evolution of the spinorial system a fourth-order (in time) Runge-Kutta method is used with temporal and spatial discretization $dt=10^{-4}$ and $dx=dy=0.05$ respectively, while a (2nd order) finite difference scheme is utilized for the spatial derivatives.